Operations Management Committee

 - Produce educational sessions for AAEM scientific assemblies: Develop a lecture series within the arena of operations management and process improvement as a thread weaving its way through each AAEM Annual Scientific Assembly.

 - Implement an operations management workshop for the AAEM Scientific Assembly: This is another high-value objective.
 Workshops like this represent the best in an applied science approach to a host of theoretical concepts in operations management.
 A related objective is a quarterly operational excellence activity hosted a various sites around the country.

 - Create an active communications network: Through the use of social and professional networks including listserves, facilitate the exchange of concepts and ideas for enlightened solutions to operational issues in our emergency departments.

-Board Liaison: Mark Reiter, MD MBA MAAEM FAAEM
+Board Liaison: Bruce M. Lo, MD MBA RDMS FAAEM

-ED Management Solutions: Principles and Practice - Register Today!
+ED Management Solutions: Principles and Practice - Annually in the Fall

 The ED Management Solutions Course is a live two-day event that brings together current and future medical directors.
 Not a medical director, but interested in operations management?
 This course is for you too!
 Topics covered are both timely and cutting edge.
 The first day will focus on the fundamentals of operations and then you will dive deeper into emergency department management and leadership on day two.

 OMC Articles in Common Sense

 - Geriatric Patient Experience in the Emergency Department (November/December 2021)

 - Why You Should Do a Fellowship in Administration (July/August 2021)